A Practical Georgia Itinerary for 7–10 Days (the country!)

 But, just in case you’re on the worse end of the hiker spectrum, a good 4x4 will get you all the way up to the lakes.
 Then you can just walk around some of the viewpoints there without much effort at all.

 Another alternative is to get your semi-lazy ass driven part of the way up to the cross and nearby cafe (that’s what we did).
-That’ll shorten your total hike to about 8.5 km (5.2 mi) and you skip the hardest part, which is in the beginning of the full hike.
+That’ll shorten your total hike to about 8.5 km (5.2 mi) and you skip the hardest part, which is at the beginning of the full hike.
 I say work smarter, not harder applies here.

 Day 9 of 10-day Georgia itinerary: Drive to Kutaisi, Martvili Canyon, Gelati Monastery